DariusTorabian/lyrics-classifier/README.md

 ![Project Preview](/images/lyrics_scraper.gif)

-In this project, I've built a lyrics scraper that automatically scrapes all songtexts of a given artist from his lyrics.com artistpage.
+In this project, I've built a lyrics scraper that automatically scrapes all song texts of a given artist from his lyrics.com artistpage.
 The data is then written in a .json file.
 The .json's can then be used to create a
 Multinominal Naive Bayes model using spaCy's industry-strength natural language processor.
 The user can then input a string of text of his choice and the model will predict, which artist would have most likely sung that line, even if the artist never did.

 All modules have their own command-line interface for easy use.
-All credit for the songtexts belong to lyrics.com for their amazing work.
+All credit for the song texts belong to lyrics.com for their amazing work.
 Please follow common sense while scraping and don't DDOS them.

 ### Built With